 Income tax is charged on all taxable income.
 The different components of taxable income are broken down into three 'closed' boxes; each at a specific tax rate.

 Each source of income can only be entered in one box.
 A loss in one of the boxes cannot be deducted from a positive income in another box.
 A loss generated in Box 2 can be deducted from a positive income in the same box in the previous year (carry back) or in one of the 9 subsequent years (carry forward).
+The carry forward period of 9 years has been reduced to 6 years for 2019 and following years.
 Where a loss in Box 2 cannot be compensated, the tax law offers a contribution in the form of a tax credit.
 This means that 25% of the remaining loss is deducted from the tax burden payable, on condition that no substantial interest exists in the current tax year and the previous year.

 The tax credit amounts to 25% of the remaining loss.
-A loss in Box 1can be deducted from a positive income in the same box in the 3 preceding years or in one of the subsequent 9 years.
+A loss in Box 1 can be deducted from a positive income in the same box in the 3 preceding years or in one of the subsequent 9 years.
 Box 3 does not recognize a negative income.